Chris Mbamba: Return to Sweden

 Mbamba returned to Sweden and on 5 April 2018 signed with Division 1 club Oskarshamns AIK.
 Oskarshamns finished second in the Södra table in the 2018 season and qualified to the promotion play-offs, but failed to reach the Superettan after losing out to Varbergs BoIS on away goals; Mbamba was a late substitute in both legs.
 He switched to divisional rivals Oskarshamns AIK in the off-season.

 On 28 January 2020, Mbamba signed with Division 2 side Assyriska BK.
 The club announced in June 2020 that Mbamba had left the club.

 International career

 Mbamba was born in Zimbabwe to Namibian father and Kenyan mother.
 He moved to Sweden at a young age and represented the Sweden under-17s.
 In February 2019, Mbamba declared his intention to represent Kenya.
 He was granted a Kenyan passport the following month.
+In May 2019, Mbamba was named as part of the provisional squad for Kenya in the 2019 Africa Cup of Nations.
+Mbamba was called up for a qualification match with Ghana, but did not play because he had not completed his paperwork.
+He was dropped from the final team list due to an ankle injury.

 Style of play

-Mbamba is versatile player who can play as a winger with tremendous pace and also as a box-to-box centre midfielder.
+Mbamba is a pacey winger and also as a box-to-box centre midfielder.
+He was described in Pulse Kenya as being "known for his speed and versatility as a winger or attacking midfielder".